- Summer School Safety Plans

 BUSD Plan de Seguridad para la Reapertura Durante la COVID-19 de Prejardín de Infantes y Escuela Primaria

-Tips and Information for Returning to In-Person Learning
+Tips and Information for In-Person Learning

 School-Level Campus Reopening Information

-BUSD is offering free student COVID-19 testing at all BUSD Pre-K through high school campuses for students whose parents/guardians indicate they would like to participate.
+BUSD is offering free student COVID-19 testing through June 30, 2021 at all BUSD Pre-K through high school campuses for students whose parents/guardians indicate they would like to participate.
 We are encouraging all families to take part in student testing to help keep our students, staff, and teachers as safe as possible.
 BUSD has partnered with PMH Laboratory Inc to perform the testing.
 The District will have nurses on hand, in addition to the nurses provided by the testing agency, to collect samples with the mouth swab test.

 Please see important information around the testing process and dates for each campus below.